Giovani Lo Celso: Senior

 On 11 November 2017, Lo Celso debuted for the Argentine senior squad in a 1–0 victory over Russia as a starter, only to be replaced by Alejandro Gómez in the 59th minute.

 In May 2018, Lo Celso was named in Argentina's preliminary 35-man squad for the 2018 FIFA World Cup in Russia; he was later included in the final 23-man selection for the tournament.

 In May 2019, Lo Celso was included in Lionel Scaloni's final 23-man Argentina squad for the 2019 Copa América.
 On 28 June, in the quarter-finals of the tournament, Lo Celso scored Argentina's second goal in a 2–0 victory over Venezuela, which enabled his team to advance to the semi-finals of the competition.

 In June 2021, Lo Celso was once again included in Scaloni's final Argentina 28-man squad for the 2021 Copa América, which the team eventually won.
 He also played against Italy in the Finalissima, which Argentina won 3–0 at Wembley Stadium, England on 1 June 2022.
 He was not included in the 2022 FIFA World Cup squad, due to a hamstring injury.

 After recovering from his injury, he returned to the team, being a usual in Scaloni's call-ups despite not having much game time in Tottenham.
-On 21 November 2023, in a game for the 2026 FIFA World Cup qualifiers against Brazil at the Estadio Maracana, he provided an assist from a corner kick to Nicolás Otamendi in what would be a 1-0 away win, which became the first time the latter had lost a qualifiers game in home condition.
+On 21 November 2023, in a game for the 2026 FIFA World Cup qualifiers against Brazil at the Estadio Maracana, he provided an assist from a corner kick to Nicolás Otamendi in what would be a 1–0 away win, which became the first time the latter had lost a qualifiers game in home condition.

 In June 2024, Lo Celso was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.
 On 14 July, in the final against Colombia, he came off the bench in the 97th minute of extra-time replacing Enzo Fernández.
 In the 112th minute, he provided the assist to Lautaro Martínez that ended up in the goal that would crown Argentina champions.

+On 27 May 2026, Lo Celso was selected in the 26-man squad for the 2026 FIFA World Cup.
+On 28 June, he scored his first World Cup goal from a direct free kick in a 3–1 win against Jordan, making him the first Argentine player since Lionel Messi to score at the World Cup.
+On 15 July, after Argentina's 2–1 victory over England in the 2026 FIFA World Cup semifinals, Lo Celso was one of several Argentina players who held up a banner saying "Las Malvinas son Argentinas" (The Falklands are Argentine).

 Personal life

-Born in Argentina, Lo Celso also holds an Italian passport due to his Italian heritage.
-His younger brother Francesco is also a professional footballer and currently plays for Rosario Central.
+Born and raised in Argentina, Lo Celso also holds an Italian passport due to his Italian heritage.
+His younger brother Francesco is also a professional footballer and currently plays for Estudiantes RC.